Isotopic labeling

-Isotopic labeling (or isotopic labelling) is a technique used to track the passage of an isotope (an atom with a detectable variation in neutron count) through a reaction, metabolic pathway, or cell.
-The reactant is 'labeled' by replacing specific atoms by their isotope.
+Isotopic labeling (or isotopic labelling) is a technique used to track the passage of an isotope (an atom with a detectable variation in neutron count) through chemical reaction, metabolic pathway, or a biological cell.
+The reactant is 'labeled' by replacing one or more specific atoms with their isotopes.
 The reactant is then allowed to undergo the reaction.
-The position of the isotopes in the products is measured to determine the sequence the isotopic atom followed in the reaction or the cell's metabolic pathway.
+The position of the isotopes in the products is measured to determine what sequence the isotopic atom followed in the reaction or the cell's metabolic pathway.
 The nuclides used in isotopic labeling may be stable nuclides or radionuclides.
 In the latter case, the labeling is called radiolabeling.

-In isotopic labeling, there are multiple ways to detect the presence of labeling isotopes; through their mass, vibrational mode, or radioactive decay.
-Mass spectrometry detects the difference in an isotope's mass, while infrared spectroscopy detects the difference in the isotope's vibrational modes.
-Nuclear magnetic resonance detects atoms with different gyromagnetic ratios.
+In isotopic labeling, there are multiple ways to detect the presence of labeling isotopes; through their mass, nuclear spin, vibrational mode, or radioactive decay.
+Mass spectrometry detects the difference in an isotope's mass, while vibrational spectroscopy (such as infrared or Raman) detects the difference in the isotope's vibrational frequencies.
+Nuclear magnetic resonance detects nuclei with non-integer spin.
 The radioactive decay can be detected through an ionization chamber or autoradiographs of gels.

 An example of the use of isotopic labeling is the study of phenol (C6H5OH) in water by replacing common hydrogen (protium) with deuterium (deuterium labeling).
-Upon adding phenol to deuterated water (water containing D2O in addition to the usual H2O), the substitution of deuterium for the hydrogen is observed in phenol's hydroxyl group (resulting in C6H5OD), indicating that phenol readily undergoes hydrogen-exchange reactions with water.
-Only the hydroxyl group is affected, indicating that the other 5 hydrogen atoms do not participate in the exchange reactions.
+Upon adding phenol to deuterated water (water containing D2O in addition to the usual H2O), a hydrogen-deuterium exchange is observed to affect phenol's hydroxyl group (resulting in C6H5OD), indicating that phenol readily undergoes hydrogen-exchange reactions with water.
+Mainly the hydroxyl group is affected—without a catalyst, the other five hydrogen atoms are much slower to undergo exchange—reflecting the difference in chemical environments between the hydroxyl hydrogen and the aryl hydrogens.